 When colon cancer has returned following initial treatment with surgery, radiation therapy, and/or chemotherapy or has stopped responding to treatment, it is said to be recurrent or relapsed.

-Patients with recurrent colon cancer can be broadly divided into the following groups:
+Patients with recurrent colon cancer can be broadly divided into two groups:

 Medications Commonly Used to Treat Recurrent Colon Cancer